mars0i/pasta/README.md

 ## More info

+The name of this project comes from the r-snipes' strategy of producing lots of offspring, many of whom will be maladapted to their environment and die.
+This is like testing pasta by throwing it against the wall to see what sticks.

 k-snipes implement a certain kind of evolutionary  <a href="http://www.oxfordreference.com/view/10.1093/acref/9780199766444.001.0001/acref-9780199766444-e-3642?rskey=KrGgBD&result=1">K strategy</a>, while r-snipes implement a certain kind of evolutionary <a href="http://www.oxfordreference.com/view/10.1093/acref/9780199766444.001.0001/acref-9780199766444-e-6006?rskey=XfTY4o&result=1">r strategy</a>.
 (These terms are not always defined in precisely the same way.)  s-snipes, or "social snipes", it turns out, also implement an r-strategy.

-The name of this project comes from the r-snipes strategy of producing lots of offspring, many of whom will be maladapted to their environment and die.
-This is like testing pasta by throwing it against the wall to see what sticks.

 Note that in this model, the K vs r strategies have nothing to do with K vs r selection in the sense of responding to having or not having